Skip to main content

 Basic Layout Method

-If the pages are only slightly different, then you can cut down on mapping time by first selecting the "All Pages Same" option and applying the layout to the first page.
+If the pages are only slightly different, then you can cut down on mapping time by first selecting the "All Pages Same" option and applying the layout to the first page (or use the page that has the most complete data - often, the first page has document header data that you don't need applied).

-Once that's done, switch to the " Pages Different" option and go to each page and adjust it as needed.
+Once that's done, switch to the " Pages Different" option and go to each page and adjust the layout as needed.

 Pages Different Method